kimiekomi/articles/vigenere.md

 <br>

 The main challenge to this cypher was repeating and reassigning the keyword.
 I did not want to assign a keyword character to spaces and special characters.
 Therefore, I had to index the keyword from within the loop.
 Earlier, the keyword index was set to 0.
-If the letter in question is a space or special character, then the keyword index remains the same.
-In the words, the keyword characater in sequence would only be assigned if the letter is in the alphabet.
+If the letter in question was a space or special character, then the keyword index remained the same.
+In other words, the keyword characater in sequence would only be assigned if the letter is in the alphabet.
 Furthermore, to cycle the keyword assignment and avoid an IndexError, I applied a modulus, of the length of the keyword, to the keyword index.

 <br>

-At this point, all that was left to do was, joining the new letter replacements into one string, and ta-da!
-I have a new encoded (or decoded) message!
+At this point, all that was left to do was joining the new letter replacements into one string, and ta-da!
+I have a new cyphered message!
 Not too shabbe, eh?!
-What makes this cypher a tad more difficult to crack, is that each letter is shifted a different amount, whereas with the Caesar method, each letter is uniformly shifted.
+What makes this method a tad more difficult to crack, is that each letter is shifted a different amount, whereas with the Caesar method, each letter is uniformly shifted.

 <br>